 Sound great?
 It is….as long as you are aware of the risks of hiring a contract recruiter.
 Let’s explore some of the hidden risks that you need to understand.

 Sadly, most recruiters are far from rockstars.
 Your first consideration in hiring a recruiter should be finding someone who is extremely competent.
 Like most sales positions, there are no average people in this field.
 There are only high performers, and poor performers.

 In short, you should always be assessing the following four categories of skills:

 If you plan on hiring a contract recruiter through a staffing agency, ask your recruiter at the agency how they screen the candidates that they will submitting to you.
 Sadly, most agencies simply ask two questions – are you available, and what’s your rate?

 Assuming that your contract recruiter does a great job, would you consider converting them to a full-time employee?
 Most staffing agencies hamper your ability to do this by imposing a conversion fee.
 This fee typically starts at 20% to 25%, and gradually decreases to zero after 6 to 12 months.
-As far as I know, there is only one company, ContractRecruiter.com, that does not charge conversion fees.
+We do not charge a conversion fee.